Harshcombo50548/C.U.R.S.O.R/Readme.md

                           {Creating User Registrations with Scripted Optimization and Replication}
 <h2>🌟 Overview</h2>
-    <p>CURSOR is a lightweight, automated tool designed to streamline the process of creating multiple user accounts effortlessly.
-With a focus on speed and efficiency, it leverages automated scripting to handle bulk account generation with minimal configuration.</p>
+    <p>CURSOR is a lightweight automated tool that works on ubuntu and designed to streamline the process of creating multiple user accounts effortlessly.
+With a focus on speed and efficiency it leverages automated scripting to handle bulk account generation with minimal configuration.</p></s>